Aradhya-B/4-Snake/README.md

 # 4-Snake

 4-Snake is a simple game with a unique take on the timeless classic.
 Instead of just 1, you're controlling 4 snakes at the same time on 4 different game boards!
 You can change the difficulty (speed) of the game to your preferences.
-Built with the JavScript [p5 library](https://github.com/processing/p5.js/).
+Built with the JavaScript [p5 library](https://github.com/processing/p5.js/).

 ## Installation

 To try 4-Snake for yourself, just clone this git repository.